10 Factors to Consider with Any Second Residency

 Make sure you check how long you’re expected to live in a country before obtaining residency there.
 While there are some tax situations where obtaining residency for one or two years is all that is needed, it would generally be a waste to go through the process if your inability to spend time in the country caused you to lose your privileges there.

-Countries like Vanuatu have been lax about renewing permits but are becoming more strict, so understand the requirements and the trend for your actual presence there.
+Countries like Vanuatu have been lax about renewing permits but are becoming stricter.
+So, understand the requirements and the trend for your actual presence there.

 4. Travel Privileges

-Of course, a resident of one European Union country has the freedom to travel within the Schengen Area and the EU freely, albeit with some technical limitations.
-Someone holding a Tier C passport (ie: one with poor travel privileges) might prefer an EU residency in order to be able to freely move around a wider area.
+Of course, a resident of one European Union country has the freedom to travel freely within the Schengen Area and the EU, albeit with some technical limitations.
+Someone holding a Tier C passport (i.e., one with poor travel privileges) might prefer an EU residency to be able to freely move around a wider area.

-If you are seeking residency for future citizenship, you should of course also consider the travel privileges the future passport will offer you.
-It’s important to consider travel privileges as part of a “passport portfolio”, rather than in a vacuum; an Israeli citizen enjoys good travel privileges but might want a second passport to travel to Muslim countries.
+If you’re seeking residency for future citizenship, you should, of course, also consider the travel privileges the future passport will offer you.
+It’s important to consider travel privileges as part of a “passport portfolio”, rather than in a vacuum.
+For example, an Israeli citizen enjoys good travel privileges but might want a second passport to travel to Muslim countries.

 5. Investment Requirement and Opportunity Cost

 Some residencies come with minimal investment requirements.
-While I have soured on Panama’s Friendly Nations Visa in many cases as of late, there is no denying the low barrier to entry of $5,000 in a Panama bank account and formation of a Panama company.
+While I have soured on Panama’s Friendly Nations Visa in many cases as of late, there is no denying the low barrier to entry of US$5,000 in a Panama bank account and the formation of a Panama company.

 Government and legal fees will likely cost you more than the actual bank deposit.
-A number of other programs have low minimum investments ranging from small bank deposits in Panama and Paraguay to the purchase of any habitable property whatsoever in Montenegro and Turkey, to formation of a company with or without workers across Europe.
+A number of other programs have low minimum investments.
+These range from small bank deposits in Panama and Paraguay to the purchase of any habitable property whatsoever in Montenegro and Turkey, to the formation of a company with or without workers across Europe.

 There are so many options that it’s easy to get confused.
 Of course, some of the most desirable options are considerably more expensive.